Computer

 We

-excel at the interpretation of computer forensics data.
+excel at the interpretation of computer forensic digital data.
 Our expert report

 will explain our findings in understandable